 - HAP Governance Board will carry out the rating, ranking, and recommendations process.
-HAP Governance Board members are chosen by the HAP, must be non-conflicted, and must have knowledge of homelessness and homeless subpopulations in Santa Cruz County. - Board members will review projects with the best interest of homeless persons in mind. - Board members will sign a statement declaring that they have no conflict of interest, or recuse themselves. - HAP staff will verify that the above threshold requirements are met. - Board members, with staff assistance, will evaluate, score, and rank proposals using a matrix scoring tool. - Final ranking and scoring for projects will be put in writing and provided to the applicants.
+HAP Governance Board members are non-conflicted and have knowledge of homelessness and homeless subpopulations in Santa Cruz County. - Board members will review projects with the best interest of homeless persons in mind. - Board members will sign a statement declaring any conflicts of interest and will recuse themselves as needed. - HAP staff will verify that the above threshold requirements are met. - Board members, with staff assistance, will evaluate, score, and rank proposals using a matrix scoring tool. - Final ranking and scoring for projects will be put in writing and provided to the applicants.
 No more than 2 projects will be recommended for the noncompetitive Rapid Rehousing Set Aside, and no more than 2 projects will be recommended for the Regional Competition. - HAP staff will submit the HAP Board recommendations and required documentation to the State Dept. of HCD.

-Thank you, and if you have questions, please do contact Tony Gardner at (415) 458-2460 or tonygardnerconsulting@yahoo.com or Julie Conway at (415) 454-5162 or and nora.krantzler@santacruzcounty.us.
+Thank you, and if you have questions, please do contact Tony Gardner at (415) 458-2460 or tonygardnerconsulting@yahoo.com or Nora Krantzler at (415) 454-3197 or and nora.krantzler@santacruzcounty.us.